Common Challenges

 • Many lactating mothers say that their baby’s poop does not have a bad smell but rather a sweetish aroma.

 • Some mothers might worry that their babies have diarrhea, but loose stools are normal in breastfed babies.
-Breastfed babies can have up to 6 stools per day, and that's okay as long as they are not foul-smelling and watery.
+Breastfed babies can have up to 6 stools per day.
+That’s okay as long as they are not foul-smelling and watery.
 If you suspect diarrhea, keep an eye out for signs of dehydration.

 • Formula-fed babies have stools that are firmer and darker in color.